 Warren MacKenzie Advancement Award

 The WMAA, founded in 2014, provides an opportunity for students and emerging artists to continue their ceramic research and education for a period of up to twelve consecutive months within the grant year, further expanding their professional development.

 One cash award, up to $2,000, is made annually for travel, education, or research.

 During the grant year, the recipient can research a new technique or process, study with a mentor or in an apprenticeship setting, travel to other ceramic art centers or institutions for classes and workshops, collaborate with artists of another media, and travel.
 Proposals to fund large capital equipment purchases will not be accepted.
-One cash award will be made in 2023, up to $2,000, for a project taking place between May 1, 2023, and April 30, 2024.
-The recipient will contribute project updates to NCC’s social media and is required to give a public presentation at their school or other institution following the completion of their grant.
+One cash award will be made in 2024 for a project taking place between May 1, 2024, and April 30, 2025.
+The recipient will contribute project updates to NCC’s social media and is required to give a public presentation at their school or other institution following the completion of their proposed activities.